Atos-FiwareOps/fiware-maintenance-calendar-api/README.md

 * The infrastructures can create a new event associated to their node, and the users with the uptime requester role can create events of non-maintenance periods.
 * The FIWARE users can get the information of one specific event and see the details.
 * The infrastructures can delete the events associated to their node, and the users with the uptime requester role can delete events of non-maintenance periods.
+* The component exposes the maintenance calendar with the iCalendar standard (ics format).
+* The component includes a notification system; allowing the consumers to receive notifications.

 ## Installation